Archive for the ‘Investment Loans’ Category

 The NRAS agreement is secured for 10 years, but the property must remain approved for the benefits to continue.
 When the agreement ends, the investor is free to on-sell the property or rent it out at market value.
 Prior termination will incur a penalty unless the buyer agrees to continue the obligations under the NRAS agreement.

-Investing in a NRAS Property
+Investing in an NRAS Property

 NRAS is aimed at large scale not individual investment.
 Obtaining NRAS approval of properties and maintenance of that approval is complicated legal process.
 Consequently, investors usually purchase an NRAS approved dwelling from a NRAS approved consortium.